gycggd/leaf-classification/README.md

 * [show_model.ipynb](https://github.com/gycggd/leaf-classification/blob/master/src/show_model.ipynb): this file shows the weights of the convolutional layers, I expected to find the first layer as edge detectors, but failed.
 * [combined_model](https://github.com/gycggd/leaf-classification/blob/master/src/combined_model.ipynb): this file gives the entire process that runs our combined model, you can check this file to find how it works.

+The Python source code files:

+* [generate_data.py](https://github.com/gycggd/leaf-classification/blob/master/src/generate_data.py): this file generates augmented images for the train set, and save them in a `.tfrecord` file, we generate data for 200 epochs, and then manually upload it to Meituan Deep Learning Platform (it only supports tensorflow and numpy, so we can't use keras to generate on its platform).
+* [tf_train_mt_combined.py](https://github.com/gycggd/leaf-classification/blob/master/src/tf_train_mt_combined.py): this file is to run the combined model on Meituan Deep Learning Platform
+* [tf_train_mt_image.py](https://github.com/gycggd/leaf-classification/blob/master/src/tf_train_mt_image.py): this file is to run the iamge model on Meituan Deep Learning Platform
+* [tf_train_mt_numerical.py](https://github.com/gycggd/leaf-classification/blob/master/src/tf_train_mt_numerical.py): this file is to run the numerical model on Meituan Deep Learning Platform

 ## Models

 ### Combined Model